AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

   }
 ```

-In `createSensorBox` we do pretty much the same that in `createExampleRoom`, but take O-DF `Path` of
+In `createSensorBox` we do pretty much the same thing as in `createExampleRoom`, but take the O-DF `Path` of
  parent as a parameter.
 O-DF Path can be converted to a sequence containing O-DF Object Ids and InfoItem name.
-By converting parent O-DF Object's path to a array we can extract it's Id.
-This time we do not have any child
+By converting parent O-DF Object's path to an array we can extract it's Id.

-O-DF Objects, but we child O-DF InfoItems by calling `createSensor` with a name, units measured and
+This time we don't have any child O-DF Objects, but instead we create child O-DF InfoItems by calling `createSensor` with a name, units measured and an O-DF path.
-a O-DF path.

 ```Java
   /**